-On behalf of the Scottish Funding Council (SFC) Salix Finance has been appointed as programme support for the University Carbon Reduction Fund.
-The programme aims to significantly reduce the Scottish university sector carbon footprint, and priority will be given to applications which demonstrate robust carbon and financial savings.
+On behalf of the Scottish Funding Council (SFC) Salix Finance was appointed as programme support for the University Carbon Reduction Fund.
+Up to £20 million was made available in interest-free loans for projects that reduced carbon emissions and achieved cost savings.
+The programme aimed to significantly reduce the Scottish university sector carbon footprint and institutions were encouraged to submit proposals that would showcase innovation and sustainability across the sector.

-- Small-scale energy efficiency programmes
+- Small-scale energy efficiency programmes,

-- Projects start - March - July 2018
+- Projects start - March - July 2019

-- Project completions by - July 2019
+- Project completions by - July 2020

 - Loans recovered by - July 2026

 Universities are kindly requested to submit a quarterly monitoring form to Salix to update on their project progress, notifying Salix of any cost changes, risk or delays to UCRF projects.
 The monitoring forms are available here for download.

 The next monitoring form is due on 31st October 2019 and subsequently as outlined above.
 When completed, please email your forms to [email protected]